Newsday's top 10 girls and boys badminton players for spring 2023

 Patrick Soulias, Walt Whitman, Sr.

 Soulias had a 10-8 record last season, but finished fourth in singles in Suffolk.
-His has a strong power game, and hos length gives him an advantage in court coverage.
+He has a strong power game, and his length gives him an advantage in court coverage.

 Matt Volovar, Miller Place, Jr.